Berkanosfer/joyteleop/README.md

 ### 1. Wi-Fi Connection
 You must first connect to the robot's own WLAN network and execute the start file.
 Make sure that the IP addresses have been replaced with the correct ones.
 ### 2. LAN Connection
 In order to reach the robot via LAN, it must first be established an SSH connection with the following code.
+So that you can change the ROS_MASTER_URI and the ROS_IP.

 ```
 $ ssh edo@10.42.0.49
 ```